| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 another car got enough bite off the bottom to pass.
 In this race we were competitive and

 could stay with the cars that got by but I was still going backwards.
+Our passing points put us in the dash so we decided to try some

 stuff for a slicker track.
 We made some changes and added something new to see if it would